joelmir/dict_to_xml/README.md

 # dict_to_xml

-Convert dictionaries to lxml elements.
+Convert dictionaries to lxml.etree elements.

 Dependence: